rozek/notes-on-modular-things/README.md

 ## How to develop your own "Thing" ##

-Thanks to the nature of things, it turns out to be pretty simple to develop custom "things" - you do not even have to really know the Arduino environment and its C dialect.
+Thanks to the design of "modular things", it turns out to be pretty simple to develop custom "things" - you do not even have to really know the Arduino environment and its C dialect.
 In many cases it is sufficient to use the templates shown below and fill in the "Building Blocks" for the desired functionality - that's it.
 The hardware may then be built using a breadboard.

 ### Templates ###

+(t.b.w)

 #### _things.json ####

+(t.b.w)

 #### index.ts ####

+(t.b.w)

 #### xxx.ino ####

+(t.b.w)

 #### xxx.ts ####

+(t.b.w)

 ## Building Blocks ##

+(t.b.w)

 #### Built-in RGB LEDs ####

+(t.b.w)

 #### Digital In ####

+(t.b.w)

 #### Digital Out ####

+(t.b.w)

 #### Analog In ####

+(t.b.w)

 #### Analog Out ####

+(t.b.w)

 #### Servo Out ####

+(t.b.w)

 #### Continuous Rotation Servo Out ####

+(t.b.w)

 #### NeoPixel (WS2812) Out ####

+(t.b.w)

 ## License ##